techlore/go-incognito/Scripts/Section 6/2_ Who Can You Trust_.md

 And that wraps up this lesson.
 There will always be those you trust, but remember to educate and communicate with them about your privacy and security habits.
-As for companies and other entities, it’s safe to assume the worst, because there are little to no regulations on how your data is shared at least in theUS, and most companies will take the opportunity to abuse your data for a quick profit.
+As for companies and other entities, it’s safe to assume the worst, because there are little to no regulations on how your data is shared at least in the US, and most companies will take the opportunity to abuse your data for a quick profit.
 Thank you for watching, and I’ll see you in the next lesson: Minimizing Data Access.